RobinBoers/uni.geheimesite.nl/OWW1/ICT/HW3.md

 8. Not applicable; he is not explaining a psychomotor task.
 9. You can pause the video, but this is left to the viewer.
 He does not prompt to pause.

+generative processes illicit germane cognitive load

+physiological arousal arises when presenting to an in-person audience (stress/pressure), and has effect on performance; stress leads to better performance, but too much stress leads to lower achievement.

+this is also dependend on expertise/confidence:

+when little expertise, increased pressure and thus stress leads to worse performance. when much expertise, increased pressure and thus stress leads to higher achievement.

+so the conclusion is: a little bit of stress is good, too much is bad.

+---

+does generative learning only work is done on the spot? or is writing/preparing something up-front, but also purely from memory as effective?

+social presence stems from experiments showing that explaing on video works better than writing -> hypothesis: the perception of an audience could have impact does social presence also apply to when you know something you write will be published? also this is two things: speaking vs writing & audience vs no audience (^ also proved later on: speaking works better than writing)

+learning from text -> explaining spoken (that might have an effect, because you have to 'transfer' the explanation between modalities)